JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ### Data tab

 This tab allows adding, editing, and deleting nodes.
-It’s also possible to create new nested data, and is a good way to form the basic data structure before beginning programmatically adding data.
+It's also possible to create new nested data, and is a good way to form the basic data structure before beginning programmatically adding data.
 ![data tab](/wp-content/uploads/2018/10/pib8cpx.png)

 ### Rules tab

 The rules tab handles security for your database.
-These aren’t covered in this tutorial, but [the official documentation](https://firebase.google.com/docs/database/security) is very comprehensive.
+These aren't covered in this tutorial, but [the official documentation](https://firebase.google.com/docs/database/security) is very comprehensive.

 ### Backups tab